dog on a sofa, who really wants to help you out with portland real estate

 Day one also begins your timeline for inspections.
 We’ll typically order inspections day one or two, as soon as we can.
 I recommend a normal inspection, as well as a sewer scope, a radon test, and a buried oil tank scan.

-The Oregon contract automatically gives the buyer ten days to do the inspections, gather bids, and negotiate with the sellers (if possible).
-We may change this to less than 10 days if it’s a competitive offer situation.
+The Oregon contract automatically gives the buyer ten business days to do the inspections, gather bids, and negotiate with the sellers (if possible).
+We may change this to less than ten days if it’s a competitive offer situation.

 Before the end of this period, you’ll have to decide if you want to continue or cancel this transaction.
-Once we reach the end of the inspection period, you’re bound to continue the transaction unless the appraisal comes in low, so please discuss any issues you may have as soon as possible.
+Once we reach the end of the inspection period, you’re bound to continue the transaction unless there is an issue with financing, if doing so, so please discuss any issues you may have as soon as possible.

 Sometime around the 2nd week